This post may contain affiliate links. Please read our disclosure policy.

 Coconut Cream versus Cream of Coconut

-The Piña Colada can be made with coconut cream or cream of coconut.
-Coconut cream is a thinner unsweetened ‘cream’ while cream of coconut is coconut cream with added sugar.
-It’s more processed and resembles a syrup similar to sweetened condensed milk.
-Both will work in a Piña Colada however the cream of coconut will obviously result in a sweeter drink that most are probably more accustomed to at this point.
+The Piña Colada should be made with cream of coconut, not coconut cream.
+Coconut cream is a thick unsweetened ‘cream’ derived from the fat solids in coconut milk.
+Cream of coconut or cream de coconut is coconut milk with added sugar.
+It resembles a syrup similar to sweetened condensed milk.
+Both products taste like coconut however cream of coconut is much sweeter.

-If you’re using cream of coconut, I recommend Coco Reàl or Coco Lopez brands.
+For cream of coconut, I recommend Coco Reàl or Coco Lopez.
 Both can be found in most grocery stores, usually sold with other drink mixes.
 They’re also usually sold in cans or convenient plastic squeeze bottles.
+Always shake/stir before adding in case the solids separate.

 Shaken Versus Blended